pawlobanano/pawlobanano/README.md

 💻 I'm a software developer located in 🥟Poland

-✨ Interested in backend Web development and Smart Home subjects
+✨ Area of IT interest - backend Web development and Smart Home subjects

 📫 LinkedIn [*https://www.linkedin.com/in/pawelbanach/*](https://www.linkedin.com/in/pawelbanach/)